denten-books/plain-text/3-format.md

 itself and which is not tied down for its realization to external sensuous material; instead, it launches out exclusively in the inner space and the inner time of ideas and feelings" [@hegel_hegels_1998, 89].
-Finally, "inwardness celebrates its triumph over the external and manifests its victory in and on the external itself, whereby what is apparent to the senses alone sinks into worthlessness" [@hegel_hegels_1998, 81].
+Finally, "[i]nwardness celebrates its triumph over the external and manifests its victory in and on the external itself, whereby what is apparent to the senses alone sinks into worthlessness" [@hegel_hegels_1998, 81].
 Romantic art can, in this way, triumph over the external, material world, reaching, at its apex, what he